Kāpiti Line: Operation

-From electrification in 1940 until the 1980s, the majority of commuter services on the line were operated by DM/D electric multiple units, with some carriage trains hauled by ED and EW electric locomotives, particularly at peak periods.
+From electrification in 1940 services were mainly hauled by ED electric locos until new multiple units arrived in 1949.
+From then until the 1980s, the majority of commuter services on the line were operated by DM/D electric multiple units, with some carriage trains hauled by ED and EW electric locomotives, particularly at peak periods.
 ED and EW locomotives also hauled freight trains over this section until the floors of the tunnels between Pukerua Bay and Paekakariki were lowered in 1967 and DA diesel locomotives could be used into Wellington.

 In 1948, the traffic over the 24 mile (38.5 km) Wellington to Paekakariki section averaged 30 passenger trains, 18 goods trains and 13 light engines (ED class) daily, with 67 daily crossings; opinion was that train delays were less frequent and of shorter duration with CTC than with Tyers Tablet control in 1937.
 The average tons per train was 474 tons per train northward and 473 southward, with passenger trains just over 560 tons in aggregate.

 From 1982, the new EM/ET electric multiple units were delivered.
 They had been ordered to replace the wooden carriage trains hauled by electric locomotives on commuter services and largely displaced the DM/D units on the Paraparaumu Line.

 By the 1980s, the ED and EW electric locomotives were not required for either freight trains or for commuter trains.
 They were retired due to age and lack of use, the EDs by 1981 and the EWs by 1988.
 From 2010 the introduction of the Matangi EMUs provided extra passenger capacity, and enabled the remaining DM/D EMUs to be withdrawn in 2012.
 A second batch of Matangi EMUs was then ordered to replace the EM/ET EMUs (rather than reconditioning them).